microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

 To cover that above scenario, we could consider adding an `index` parameter to the `openNewTabDropdown` action.
-If specified, that would open either the N'th action in the dropdown (ignoring seperators), or open the dropdown with the n'th item selected.
+If specified, that would open either the N'th action in the dropdown (ignoring separators), or open the dropdown with the n'th item selected.

 The N'th entry in the menu won't always be a profile: it might be a folder with